SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 I am all for spending big bucks on decent camping equipment, you get proven products that keep you warm and safe while camping in the wilderness, but save your money on the little stuff that adds up and can break your wallet if you're not careful.

-Chances are you could save hundreds of dollars a year by using household items you have laying around.
-For example, Duct tape can save you from a wet and windy night.
-Tents rip, I know that from experience.
-It doesn't matter how careful you are, accidents happen.
+Chances are you could save hundreds of dollars a year by using household items you have lying around.

 Of course, you will be battling the cold and that is a big problem.
 Now, a fire can change this but there are better options if you are really camping in the winter.